acoudene/BlazorJsonPatch10CompilationError/README.md

-Here a simple Blazor example where client part just referencing JsonPath assembly in .Net 10 and get compilation error.
+Here a simple Blazor example where client part just referencing JsonPatch assembly in .Net 10 and get compilation error.

 In summary, if I use in Client WebAssembly:
 `<PackageReference Include="Microsoft.AspNetCore.JsonPatch" Version="10.0.0" />`